 Now it’s also possible to change the start menu “Mint” icon.
 To change the icon, right-click the mint icon in the panel, click ‘Configure’, and select change the icon.

 System Reports detects potential issues

-System reports provides an in-depth summary of the system hardware and software.
+System reports provide an in-depth summary of the system hardware and software.
 The new feature in System Reports can detect potential system issues and offer a possible fix for each issue.

-This utility is very helpful as it saves a lot of time in finding out some common system issues and also provides fixes.
+This utility is very helpful as it saves a lot of time finding some common system issues and provides fixes.

 Customizable Nemo Right-click menu